Service available in:

-Children under three years old should be referred to Chatterbox groups at their local children's centre.
-A Speech and Language Therapist attends the group and will assess your child in this setting and agree with you whether a further referral is needed.
+Children under three years old should be referred to Chatterbox groups at their local children's centre via the Knowsley Early Years service.
+WellComm screening will be completed at the beginning and end of the programme to explore progress and next steps.
 You will also learn some strategies to support your child to develop early language skills.

 Please contact us to make or discuss a referral.